Safer travel guidance

 Quieter times and places

-Quieter times to travel on public transport are 08:15-16:00 and after 17:30 on weekdays, and before noon and after 18:00 on weekends.
+Find out more about quieter times to travel on public transport.
 These times may change as circumstances change.

-Many local stations have different quiet times.
+Quieter times at local stations vary.
 Check how busy any station on the TfL network is, at any time of day.

 Payment at ticket machines